gabk9/lsw-Gab-OS/readme.md

 **LSW** is a lightweight terminal environment written in C, inspired by Linux systems.
 It provides a custom shell with its own set of commands, behaviors and internal logic, designed for learning, experimentation and low-level programming practice.

-Although originally focused on Windows, **LSW runs perfectly on both Windows and Linux**.
+Although originally focused on Windows, **LSW runs perfectly on Windows, Linux and Android**.
 It is expected to also work on macOS, but this platform has not yet been officially tested.

 ---